SUSE/ansible-suseconnect/README.md

 ### Adding or deleting modules and extensions

 This task adds or removes modules and extensions.
-It registers or derigisters the components and enables or disables their repositories.
+It registers or deregisters the components and enables or disables their repositories.

 ```yaml
 - name: Adding or deleting modules and extensions